Aventus-Network-Services/avn-api/README.md

 // The AvN address of the relayer you will be using, as supplied by Aventus: const AVN_RELAYER = '5FbUQ...'

+// The Authority required for minting NFTs, as supplied by Aventus: const AVN_AUTHORITY = '0xab01...'

 // The AvN address of the account set as SURI in your environment: const MY_ACCOUNT = '5Gv8Y...'